 If it turns out there is a big gap between how much money you need for your retirement lifestyle and how much you actually have, there are a number of options, or a combination of steps, you could consider to make it work.

 investing in growth assets.

-Your BT adviser can give you a clearer idea of the steps you could take to achieve your retirement dream.
+Your adviser can give you a clearer idea of the steps you could take to achieve your retirement dream.

 While your health may influence when you retire and your life expectancy, it can also have a major impact on your finances in retirement.